gwu-libraries/scholarspace/README.md

 ### Run the application

         % rails s -p <PORT NUMBER> -b 0.0.0.0

+### (Optional) Add content-admin users <a id="dev-add-content-admin"></a>

+* Ask each of the content-admin users to log in to the application at least once.
+Right now they will have read-only rights.

+* Log in as an admin user, and navigate to /roles

+* Select the content-admin role, and add each of the users to whom you wish to grant content-admin rights.
+These users should now be able to upload items and edit the items that they have uploaded (plus items transferred or proxied to them).

+* Note that removing users from roles through the /roles interface is currently broken, and must be accomplished through the rails console.

 Installation with Apache, Tomcat 7, and Passenger <a id="prod-install"></a>
 ------------